bixoryai/bixingai-web/project-status.md

 ## Recent Updates

 ### Recent Changes
+- Update project-status.md with hero section optimization details

+### Recent Changes
+- Temporarily hide Client Testimonials section on homepage
+  - Added CSS rule to hide the section until explicitly requested to show it again
+  - Maintained all other homepage sections and functionality
+  - Used `!important` flag to ensure the hiding takes precedence

+### Recent Changes
 - UI Optimization: Update hero sections and styling across site

 - Optimize hero sections for all secondary pages with consistent 500px height and vertical centering